Top 10 Best Beaches in Northumberland

 Blyth is a pretty big, pretty populated town—around 20,000 people live here.
 So while most places on this list are pretty remote and rural, Blyth is (by far) the most urban beach on this list.
 The town itself isn’t particularly pretty, but it’s friendly, accessible,and has all the conveniences you need.

-Blyth is also the most southern beach on this list.
+Blyth is also the most southern beach on this list, and one of the best beaches near Newcastle.
 So if you’re staying in Newcastle and you’re looking for a nearby beach, head either to Blyth or Newbiggin, which brings us to…

 4. Newbiggin Beach